 That piriformis sure can be a real pain in the…

 The piriformis is one of six muscles in a group known as the deep 6 lateral or external rotators of the hip joint.
 Very few people seem to know the names of the other muscles in this group.
-So you can at least say that you’ve seen and heard of them, they are gemellus superior, gemellus inferior, obturator internus, obturator externus, and quadratus femoris.
+They are: gemellus superior, gemellus inferior, obturator internus, obturator externus, and quadratus femoris.
 These six along with the gluteus minimus are the deepest layer of tissues in the buttocks.
 In my last newsletter I posted a video on lotus prep, which stretches these very tissues, piriformis included.
 The piriformis attaches on the inside (anterior) surface of the sacrum.
-You can see it below marked with the letter I. It then heads outward and forward (laterally and anteriorly) to its other attachment on the top of the greater trochanter.
+You can see it labeled below.
+It then heads outward and forward (laterally and anteriorly) to its other attachment on the top of the greater trochanter.

-The piriformis is most commonly associated with the sciatic nerve.
+Piriformis pain is often associated with the sciatic nerve.
 However, there is another very important and interesting relationship at work.
 The relationship I’m referring to is this muscle’s relationship to movement or stability at the SI (sacro-iliac) joint.
 You can read my post on nutation counter-nutation if you’re curious about the movements of the SI joint.

 The simple test to differentiate between sciatica coming from the spine, possibly disc compression, and the piriformis compressing the sciatic nerve, is this: Lie on your back.
 Lift the leg of the affected side.
 If the leg is able to lift higher than a foot off the ground there is a good chance that it is piriformis that is tight.
-If one lifts the leg and within six inches has shooting pain down the back of the leg, it’s more likely to be coming from the nerve being compressed closer to the spine.
+If you were to lift your leg and within six inches have shooting pain down the back of the leg, it’s more likely to be coming from the nerve being compressed closer to the spine.
 I cover more on the potential reasons that piriformis could contribute to pain in the body on pages 117-118 of my book (1st ed.)
 Functional Anatomy of Yoga.

 Why the difference?